-The longer the better to make it easier to tie the knot in the end and to give the best coverage where needed.
-Consider the size of your pet when choosing the type and size of sock.
+The longer, the better, to make it easier to tie the knot in the end and to give the best coverage where needed.
+Consider the size of your pet when choosing the type and size of the sock.
 We’ve found old footy socks are really good for this.

 1 x 1kg BAG OF RICE

-Everyday white long grain rice will work fine but we’ve also found arborio rice works really well.
-Either way, the bigger the grain the better to help prevent rice from leaking out the end.
+Everyday white long-grain rice will work fine, but we’ve also found arborio rice works really well.
+Either way, the bigger the grain, the better to help prevent the rice from leaking out the end.